 Everleaf Emerald Tower is the first basil bred for season-long performance offering continuous harvest potential.
 It flowers up to 8 weeks later than standard basil and is resistant to Downy Mildew and Fusarium.
 This basil is fast-growing and has a tidy plant habit for planters, boxes or garden beds.
 Harvest continually and pinch off flowers… Read more »

 Genovese basil has large (2”/5 cm) uniform dark green leaves with a strong basil flavour and aroma.
+The sweet and peppery flavour with hints of anise complements many Mediterranean dishes.
 This Italian classic is a favourite for pesto, bruschetta, and tomato-based sauces.
-Pinch out growing tips to encourage bushier plants and to delay flowering.
+Pinch out growing tips to encourage bushier plants and to delay flowering….
+Read more »

-Newton is a fast-growing variety with large, bright green, crinkled leaves.
-Improved traditional Genovese flavour, but with no licorice or anise aftertaste.
-The leaves can grow up to 4″ (10 cm) and are perfect for pesto, tomato dishes, salads, and vegetable wraps.
-Uniform plant habit.
-Leaves should be picked just before flowering.
-Harvest continually and… Read more »
+Newton is a fast-growing variety with large, bright-green, crinkled leaves.
+It has an improved traditional sweet ‘Genovese’ flavour, but with no licorice or anise aftertaste.
+The leaves can grow up to 4″ (10 cm) and are perfect for fresh use or cooked – pesto, tomato dishes, salads, and vegetable wraps.
+Uniform plant habit and high… Read more »

 Red Rubin is a versatile culinary herb with a beautiful appearance in addition to great flavour.
 It has large, smooth, and flat leaves, approximately 3 to 4 inches (8 – 10 cm) long and pretty edible purple flowers.
 The flavour profile is similar to that of green basil, but the dark red-purple leaves tend to… Read more »

 Thai Basil (Bai Horapa) has small, long, and narrow green leaves and purple stems.
 The peppery and subtle clove or licorice (anise) flavour adds an aromatic Thai flavour to any Asian dish.
-Encourage bushiness by pinching and snipping throughout the summer.
-The edible purple flowers may be pinched to promote more leaves for harvesting.
-Thai… Read more »
+This spicy yet sweet herb is wonderful in meat and rice dishes, stir-fries, sauces and salads.
+Encourage bushiness by pinching and snipping throughout… Read more »

 Chives grow well in containers or in gardens as a pretty border plant.
 They have tall, green, grasslike leaves with purple pom-pom flowers.
 Harvest continuously from early summer until frost.
 Finely chopped tops of this versatile kitchen herb add a delicious mild onion flavour to almost any recipe.

 Annual.
 Dwarf, dark green and fine-leaved, Fernleaf Dill is an excellent staple in any herb garden.
 It is suitable for kitchen gardens or containers and can be harvested starting at about 6 inches (15 cm) in height.
-Delicious in fish, seafood and potato dishes.
-Fernleaf Dill is a past All-American Selections (AAS) Winner.
+This vibrant herb is delicious addition to seafood, sauces, pickles and potato dishes.
+Fernleaf Dill is a past… Read more »

 Bandera Pink has a dreamy aroma and stunning pink colour on a dense, compact plant body.
 It is the perfect Spanish lavender for planting in a container or in the front border.
 This low maintenance lavender is easy to grow and self-cleaning.
 Prolific flowering all season long.
 It loves the heat and is drought tolerant.
 A… Read more »